doolin/outsidein/emailkata.md

 end

 group :development, :test do
+  gem 'sqlite3'
   gem 'rspec-rails'
   gem 'capybara'
   gem 'letter_opener'
   gem 'email_spec'
 end
 ~~~~

+We're moving the `sqlite3` gem into `:test` and `:development` groups to keep heroku cedar stack from sqawking at us.

 ## Don't forget to run the following: